 Preparing your garden soil properly is essential for the successful growth of passion fruit plants.
 Here's what you should do:

-How to Provide Support and Training (Trellisation) to the Passion Fruit Plant
+How to Provide Support and Training (Trellising) to the Passion Fruit Plant

 Trellising is an essential aspect of growing passion fruit plants, especially if you want to maximise fruit production, keep the plant organised, and make harvesting easier.
-To do this, follow these steps:
+Use a strong trellis that can handle the vine’s weight over time.
+Wood or metal both work, and it should be at least 1.8 metres high.

-- When the main stem reaches the top wire, pinch off its tip to encourage more lateral branching.
-Tie the new branches to the top wire as they grow.
+Once the main stem reaches the top wire, pinch out the tip to encourage lateral growth, then train the new branches along the top wire.

 How to Pollinate Passion Fruit Plant Flowers